Certificate in Critical Consciousness and Anti-Oppressive Praxis

 This certificate program is a distinct departure from currently available certificates in diversity and inclusion.
 While many such programs simply describe the benefits of a diverse work environment, our framework requires that trainees immerse themselves in intergroup practica (to foster empathy and forge solidarity) and that they establish a praxis to support diversity and inclusion.

-- This is a pilot year and up to 12 people will be accepted for this initial cohort.
+- This is a pilot year that has accepted 12 people for the initial cohort.

-- Applicants will be notified in early May about admission into the program.
+- Applicants were notified in early May about admission into the program.
 All decisions are final.

 Research & Program Officer in the Office of Faculty Development and Diversity (OFDD)